 “It’s important for the majority that we don’t let the actions of a small minority compromise the collective efforts,” Guilbault said.

 On Sunday evening, the Quebec government placed Montreal (along with two other regions) on “moderate” or “orange” alert, signalling a tightening of measures: Bars and restaurants must stop serving alcohol at 11 p.m, close up at midnight, and seat no more than six people at a table.

-According to a leaked internal government document, escalation to “red” zone could mean restaurants are forced to operate exclusively on takeout and delivery.
+According to a leaked internal government document, escalation to the “red” zone could mean restaurants being forced to operate exclusively on takeout and delivery.
 However, according to that same document, being placed on “orange” alert would have required bars and indoor dining to shut down completely — something the government hasn’t followed through on.

 Guilbault has neither confirmed, nor ruled out the possibility of another OSCAR blitz.
 In the meantime, police officers will continue to check in on restaurants on a regular basis.

 - Quebec police issue more than 90 tickets after sweeping COVID-19 operation in bars, restaurants [Global News]